-- Plans to expand or preserve the availability of staple and perishable foods in underserved areas with low and moderate-income populations by maintaining or increasing the number of retail outlets that offer an assortment of perishable and staple foods in those areas; and
+- Plans to expand or preserve the availability of staple and perishable foods in underserved areas with low and moderate-income populations; and

-- Accepts benefits under the supplemental nutrition assistance program (SNAP) established under the Food and Nutrition Act of 2008 (7 USC 2011 et.
-Seq.)
+- If the project involves retail sales, accepts benefits under the Supplemental Nutrition Assistance Program (SNAP) established under the Food and Nutrition Act of 2008 (7 USC 2011 et.
+Seq.).